-David was lucky enough to come across a mobility scooter shop in Loughborough that stocked second hand scooters.
-A deal struck, the cost: £100 for a machine that was only six moths old and little used.
-It was stripped down, chopped up and re welded to fit in the fender, complete with extra support cross members.
+David was lucky enough to come across a mobility scooter shop in Loughborough that stocked second-hand scooters.
+A deal struck, the cost: £100 for a machine that was only six months old and little used.
+It was stripped down, chopped up and re-welded to fit in the fender, complete with extra support cross members.

-The eye was constructed using a piece of copper pipe, half a toy capsule, rings made from plastic sheet and a ring of 12mm MDF used as the back of the iris, where it slots into the main body of the eye.
+The eye was constructed using copper pipe, half a toy vending capsule, rings made from plastic sheet and a ring of 12mm MDF used as the back of the iris, where it slots into the main body of the eye.
 The D shaped details are made from 6mm dowel split in half and sanded down to make them nearer to 4mm, as per the plans.

 The dome mould was prepared for casting by adding car body trim from Halfords, to make up the grooves (in negative form).
 Once the dome was laid up in the mould and fully cured, it took a great deal of levering and wedging to release it.
 The photo shows the final result, with the trim still in situ.